timf34/Harvest-CommonsGames/README.md

 I also changed the gym `regiser` function so that its directly within the scripts that run.
 For some reason I was getting path issues potentially, I'm not too sure tbh.
 But its working now!

+I'm not sure which environment I was even using for running this!
+And its taking me a minute to see which one now!
+Label what environment I am using and everything esle I need to get stuff going

 -----